This page was last updated on 17 June 2021

 This website is brought to you by UNW LLP of Citygate, St James’ Boulevard, Newcastle upon Tyne, NE1 4JE (we, our or us).
 We are committed to protecting and respecting your privacy.

-For the purpose of the Data Protection Act 1998 up to and including 24 May 2018 and the EU General Data Protection Regulation 2016/679 thereafter (the Data Protection Legislation), we are the data controller (i.e. the organisation who is responsible for, and controls the processing of, your personal data) with registration number Z6814509.
+For the purpose of the Data Protection Act 2018 and the UK General Data Protection Regulation (the Data Protection Legislation), we are the data controller (i.e. the organisation that is responsible for, and controls the processing of, your personal data) with registration number Z6814509.

 2. Information we may collect from you